UKRMT/web-control/README.md

 ```

 This will clone the site source and install the OpenMCT dependency.
 Then you must install and configure OpenMCT's dependencies with the past two commands.

+## Note
+The historical telemetry server currently depends on a working php installation to create example data to be plotted.

+The [TelemServer](https://github.com/UKRMT/MarsBotControl/tree/master/TelemServer) must be running on the server for realtime data to be available over websockets.